Justin-Garcia/Weather-APP/README.md

 # Weather-APP
-Creating a weather app with a vaporwave/80s aesthetic
+Creating a weather app with an earthy color palette and a trading/investing dashboard aesthetic